 It’s safe to say that I will be headed back to North Vancouver again in the near future.

 Gluten Free Food: If you’re gluten free, there are definitely gluten free options around.
-I chose to cook for myself on this trip (see this post), but The Sweet Tooth Cakery and Bluhouse Market & Cafe were definitely tempting!
-My favorite gluten free app, FindMeGlutenFree, indicates that both may be safe for celiacs as well 🙂 (Pro Tip #2 – the website for FindMeGlutenFree does not require you to pay for the “celiac friendly” option, whereas the phone app does…)
+I chose to cook for myself on this trip (see this post), but the Bluhouse Market & Cafe was definitely tempting!
+My favorite gluten free app, FindMeGlutenFree, indicates that both may be safe for celiacs as well 🙂 (Pro Tip #2 - the website for FindMeGlutenFree does not require you to pay for the “celiac friendly” option, whereas the phone app does…)